How To Sell Content Marketing

 A single hit piece that took months to work on will pay off for years to come.
 Producing a few smaller pieces that get shared a handful of times on Twitter won’t.

 When developing a content strategy with your client, perhaps nothing is more important than understanding how their business actually functions.
 This means working closely with your clients.

 Where do people discover them and when?
 What stage of the buying journey are they found?
 What platforms are they engaging on?

 What existing “flywheel” measures are they taking to educate leads from awareness to closing a sale?

 Chances are, they aren’t doing much but have some amazing untapped potential.
 It’s your job to make them realize it.

-This is an area where you can really make your client feel like an integral part of the process.
+Because each click on the blog is a chance to capitalize on intent stages with the help of your client, this is an area where you can make your client feel like an integral part of the content creation process.

 For intent stages, get their input on common questions that arise with their customers.